PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_conclusion.md

 * Perhaps define the term "response time"

 * Something is missing which is that we could increase the degradation rate as well instead of negative autoregulation.
 Why do you think that the cell doesn't simply have a higher degradation rate?
 Why might this be impractical?

+* In Noah's second tutorial, Phillip needs to have a question at the end of the tutorial asking the user to draw the conclusion on their own.

+* In the results section, should say something about there being practical limitations to how much we can increase the reaction producing *Y*, which provides a trade-off hence why the reaction rate isn't higher.

+* (Cite Alon book at some point -- when motifs are introduced?
+The introduction?)

 ## Exercises